choria-legacy/marionette-collective/acceptance/README.md

 beaker tests for validation of MCollective in puppet-agent

-This repository creates a single-node install of MCollective with ActiveMQ

-It assumes beaker and vagrant locally available.

-# Usage

-    gem install beaker
-    ./run.sh

 # SSL setup

 /ssl is a puppet master's ssl directory.
 Selected files from this